 The range of sexual offences under the criminal law includes rape, buggery and gross indecency, indecent assault, abduction, incest and other unlawful sexual acts.
 The existing law has been criticised because some of these offences are gender-specific, while others are based on sexual orientation.
 There are also concerns that the existing sexual offences may not adequately reflect the range of non-consensual conduct which should be subject to criminal sanction.
 The maximum sentences that are applicable to the various offences may also need to be reviewed.

 In the light of these concerns, the Law Reform Commission was asked to review the existing sexual offences under the criminal law and, in addition, whether a register of sex offenders should be established.
 A sub-committee was formed in June 2006 to consider the topic.
-The members of the Review of Sexual Offences Sub-committee are:
+The members of the Review of Sexual Offences Sub-committee (in alphabetical order) are:

 Mr Peter Duncan, SC, Barrister (Chairman)

-Mr Andrew Powner, Solicitor, Haldanes
+Mr Andrew Powner, Partner, Haldanes, Solicitors

 Ms Lisa Remedios, Barrister